Translation

 🧠 Did you know?

-You can give AI translation tools more context by using translation memories, glossaries, style guides, and visual references.
+How to give AI translation tools more context?
+You can use translation memories, glossaries, style guides, and visual references.
 This data helps them better understand meaning, tone, and how the content will be used.

 Want to see how AI translation works?